-No; due to the increasing number of students who qualify for automatic admission to Texas A&M, we must closely monitor our class size to determine how many students from holistic review may be admitted and when.
-The goal is for all students applying for the fall semester to receive a decision by the end of March.
+No, we must closely monitor our class size to determine how many students from holistic review may be admitted and when.
+The goal is for all students applying for the fall semester to have a decision by the end of March.

 Can I send new information to help with the decision making process?

-Yes; Texas A&M will only consider documents that were received by the admission deadline.
-This includes updated transcripts reflecting a new class rank.
+Yes; Texas A&M will consider any documents received by the admission deadline.

-I applied in August but AIS says my credentials are still being reviewed, does this mean there is a problem?
+I applied in July but AIS says I am still in review.
+Does this mean there is a problem?

 The Academic Success Center helps students identify roadblocks to academic success, provides access to free comprehensive resources and helps students achieve their highest possible academic potential.

 The Office of Professional School Advising offers students the opportunity to learn how to prepare for medical, dental, veterinary, law, pharmacy, physician assistant, physical therapy or nursing school.